ruby-rice/rice/doc/migration.rst

 Migrating from 3 to 4
 =====================

-Up through Rice 3, the library has required compiling some initial code on ``gem install``.
-This has made Rice and libraries using Rice difficult to use in some platforms, such as Heroku or Github Actions, where shared libraries and/or build systems are not allowed or available.
+Prior versions of Rice required compiling some initial code on ``gem install``.
+This has made Rice and libraries that use Rice to be difficult to use on some platforms, such as Heroku or Github Actions, where where the appropriate shared libraries and/or build systems are not allowed or available.

-With Rice 4, this library is now header-only, making it much easier for libraries using Rice to provide binary builds.
-However, this work was substantial and to make it all work a few backwards-incompatible changes were required.
-This page documents the major changes that any one using Rice 3 will need to apply to their libraries to work with Rice 4 and onward.
+Rice 4 transitions to being a header only library, making it much easier for libraries using Rice to provide binary builds.
+However, this work was substantial and required making a few backwards-incompatible changes.
+This page documents the major changes that any one using Rice 3 will need to apply to their libraries to work with Rice 4 or newer.

 #include <rice/rice.hpp>
 ------------------------

 The first change is that Rice is now published as a single, combined header file, so all includes can be changed to just this one.
-There is one other header file that contains STL wrapper definitions, you can get that with ``#include <rice/stl.hpp>`` and can read more on the :ref:`STL page <STL>`.
+There is one other header file that contains STL wrapper definitions, you can get that with ``#include <rice/stl.hpp>``.
+For more information see the :doc:`stl` section.

 to_ruby / from_ruby
 -------------------